dime-worldbank/dime-account-admin/README.md

 * [Request to add an external collaborator to a single repo on DIME GitHub account (member access only)](https://github.com/dime-worldbank/dime-account-admin-private/blob/master/instructions/add-external-collaborator-dime-org.md) - (see instructions for WB GitHub account below)

 ## Actions for the WB account

+These actions only applies to repos with and URL starting with: https://github.com/worldbank See section above if this does not apply to your team's repo.

 Click the link below for instructions related to the WB account: